 - Visiting Scholar, East West Center, Honolulu, Hawai'i, 2018-2019

 - Visiting Assistant Professor, Women's Studies Program, Harvard Divinity School, 2016-2017

-Rosalyn is an award winning Indigenous writer and ethnobotanist with a BA in physics and a PhD in environmental history.
-Dr. LaPier studies the intersection of traditional ecological knowledge (TEK) learned from elders and the academic study of environmental history.
-As a longtime activist, her passions include the revitalization of Indigenous languages and traditional ecological knowledge.
-She is working on her third book "Plants That Purify: The Natural and Supernatural History of Smudging."
+Rosalyn is an award winning Indigenous writer, ethnobotanist and environmental justice advocate with a BA in physics and a PhD in environmental history.
+She also works to strengthen traditional knowledge and revitalize Indigenous languages within Indigenous communities.
 Dr. LaPier is an enrolled member of the Blackfeet Tribe of Montana and Métis.
 Hear her story on Spark Science.

 - Ph.D., History, University of Montana

 - Botany, Ethnobotany & Indigenous Knowledge

 - Environmental Justice, Social Movements & Activism